What are the common causes of Birth Trauma Resolution & PTSD?

 If 100 people went through the same traumatic birth 80% of them would recover and process the trauma naturally.

-Roughly 20% would need psychological intervention / treatment to recover from the traumatic event and help with the debilitating symptoms.
+Roughly 20% would need psychological intervention / treatment to recover from the traumatic event and the associated symptoms of trauma.

 What influences our potential to be traumatised?